Information For Start-Ups:

 - Texas law requires a minimum of three directors/board members at all times.

-- Texas C-BAR recommends that you maintain five directors/board members.
+- Texas C-BAR recommends that you maintain seven directors/board members.

 10. Determine whether you will have members and if so, develop a plan for your membership including benefits and fees.

 11. Compile a list of sources of financial support (actual, anticipated or potential).